mike182uk/cart/README.md

 1. ``\Cart\Storage\Session`` - persists state using the session

-##Using The Cart Manager
+## Setup: Using The Cart Manager

-This section will guide you through using the cart component **with** the manager component.
+This section will guide you through setting up the cart component **with** the manager component.
 9 Times out of the 10 this will be the setup you want to use.

 ### Aliases